BodiAugustus/ashley_defi/README.md

 #71.
 Created links array of objects inside the header component, passed as a prop into breadcrumbs for use there.
 Mapped over the links inside of breadcrumbs.

 #72.
 Created link folder inside of components/common.
 Created index.js inside of that.
 Created an ActiveLink wrapper to wrap around anchor tag elements in order to add additional styling and other props.
 Imported useRouter to compare path name with link href.
 Created active link for breadCrumbs component.

+#73.
+Created defaultOrder and new useState with defaultOrder as the value inside of order/modal/index.
+Inserted price dynsmically to modal using value and onChange props.